Okay, here’s the situation:

 We can almost hear you thinking:

-“If all is that simple, why the heck shall I spend time and money on plagiarism detections unable to discover duplications?”
+“If all is that simple, why shall I spend time and money on plagiarism detections unable to discover duplications?”

 Don’t get rattled!